mathieu-dufour/dp-clinical-coding/README.md

 - **DP-Distil**: DP-trained 3B generator + teacher → synthetic data + logits → 1B student

 All pipelines produce 1B-parameter classifiers on the top-50 ICD-9 codes.
-All final classifiers, except the LoRA-No-DP baseline, satisfy a formal $(\varepsilon,\delta)$-DP guarantee.
+All final classifiers, except the LoRA-No-DP baseline, satisfy a formal (ε,δ)-differential privacy guarantee.

+---

+## Data

+The pipelines use **MIMIC-III v1.4** (Medical Information Mart for Intensive Care).
+Access requires completing the [CITI training](https://physionet.org/about/citi-training/) and applying for credentialed access via [PhysioNet](https://physionet.org/content/mimiciii/1.4/).

+- Place the original `NOTEEVENTS.csv` and `DIAGNOSES_ICD.csv` under `data/raw/` (not included in this repo).

 ---